Ian Curtis´ last day, 34 years ago

 (Ian Curtis, Radio Lancashire Interview, 1979)

 Today´s thirty four years since Ian´s tormented mind, weak body and lyrical genius, left a 23 year-old miserable existence.
-We all know the legend: After watching Stroszek – Werner Herzog film – listening to Iggy Pop´s The Idiot and clouding his wisdom with a bottle of whisky while he was alone in his house at Macclesfield, Ian used a rope to end with his internal conflict mainly caused by Joy Division´s first tour ahead in the United States, a bizarre love triangle, the destructive effects of epilepsy and a staggering depression.
+We all know the legend: After watching Stroszek – a Werner Herzog film – listening to Iggy Pop´s The Idiot and clouding his wisdom with a bottle of whisky while he was alone in his house at Macclesfield, Ian used a rope to end with his internal conflict mainly caused by Joy Division´s first tour ahead in the United States, a bizarre love triangle, the destructive effects of epilepsy and a staggering depression.

 This is the tragic story of a man who dealt with the darkest side of human existence leaving behind, one of the most honest and obscure legacies in pop music.
 A man´s poetry that Tony Wilson once described as “archaic English language and nineteen century grammatical constructions” and Paul Morley once compared with the likes of JG Ballard, Mary Shelley, Albert Camus, Franz Kafka or Fiódor Dostoyevski.